-If you have any questions about the survey or on the benefits of historic designations, please feel free to contact the LCEDF at [email protected], 785-524-8954, or visit the office in the county courthouse at 216 E Lincoln Ave., Lincoln, Kansas.
+If you have any questions about the historic designations and its benefits, please feel free to contact the LCEDF at [email protected], 785-524-8954, or visit the office in the County Courthouse at 216 E Lincoln Ave., Lincoln, Kansas.

 Sylvan Grove Historic Survey 2019 – Final report includes many historic and current photos of the downtown, identification of various architectural styles, methodology for survey work and final recommendations.

-Sylvan Grove Presentation 2019 – June Presentation to the Sylvan Grove community.
+Sylvan Grove Presentation 2019 – June, 2019, presentation to the Sylvan Grove community.

 Kansas Historic Resources Inventory – Database includes detailed information on each property within the district.
 Search the database by scrolling down to the “Survey Project” field and select “Sylvan Grove – Downtown Survey (HPF 2018)”.